 When setting up actions, you will have the ability to pull in webhook data from the trigger payload as shown below:

-Note that if you did not provide a real data trigger, this will be pulling in sample data where the fields are non-real data (see image above).
+Note: If you did not provide a real data trigger, this will be pulling in sample data where the fields are non-real data (see image above).

 Additional Action Steps (Optional)